-To convert the sofa to bed, lift up the front of the seat and pull out.
+On certain modes! the sofa converts to a bed,.
+Lift up the front of the seat and pull out.
 Below the bed is a large upholstered, horizontal door that is opened by pulling straight out and hinging down.
 This exposes large plastic trays.
 This is a great place to store heavy items since it is low to the floor and in front the trailer.